dustinpfister/blog_posts/_posts/threejs-sphere.md

 That is it for now when it comes to there sphere geometry constructor in threejs and a hold bunch of other little side topics that stem off from the use of the constructor.
 There is knowing all the arguments of the sphere geometry constrictor and how they can be used to help make smoother or more course sphere surfaces, and also how to make other sphere like shapes such as a dome.
 However it is not just a question or learning a thing or two about the Sphere Geometry constructor though, learning a think or two about Mesh Objects, Object3d in general, materials, and the other geometry constructors helper to get to a point where one can start to make crude models that are just collections of mesh objects using these built in constructors.

+### 6.1 - Positioning things on the surface of a sphere

+I have wrote a few threejs project examples and one of them was an example where I wanted to [position some mesh objects on the surface of a sphere](/2021/05/14/threejs-examples-position-things-to-sphere-surface/).
+This proved to be a fun little example and I might apply what I learned making it for some additional future projects examples.
+I also have a number of other [posts on threejs project examples](/2021/02/19/threejs-examples/) in general that might also be work checking out when it comes to finding additional material to read with three.js.